 FIIG provides general financial product advice only.
 As a result, this document, and any information or advice, has been provided by FIIG without taking account of your objectives, financial situation and needs.
 Because of this, you should, before acting on any advice from FIIG, consider the appropriateness of the advice, having regard to your objectives, financial situation and needs.
 If this document, or any advice, relates to the acquisition, or possible acquisition, of a particular financial product, you should obtain a product disclosure statement relating to the product and consider the statement before making any decision about whether to acquire the product.
 Neither FIIG, nor any of its directors, authorised representatives, employees, or agents, makes any representation or warranty as to the reliability, accuracy, or completeness, of this document or any advice.
 Nor do they accept any liability or responsibility arising in any way (including negligence) for errors in, or omissions from, this document or advice.
 Any reference to credit ratings of companies, entities or financial products must only be relied upon by a 'wholesale client' as that term is defined in section 761G of the Corporations Act 2001 (Cth).
 FIIG strongly recommends that you seek independent accounting, financial, taxation, and legal advice, tailored to your specific objectives, financial situation or needs, prior to making any investment decision.
-FIIG does not make a market in the securities or products that may be referred to in this document.
 A copy of FIIG's current Financial Services Guide is available at www.fiig.com.au/fsg.